 NJPW Southern Showdown:

-Unlike the U.K. wrestling landscape which does not have a branch of the NJPW training system, Fale Dojo, located in Auckland, New Zealand is one of three official Dojo’s of the NJPW regime and covers the whole Southern Hemisphere.
-The Southern Showdown tour of Australia showcased Fale Dojo as a driving force that featured graduates and trainers from the Dojo as well as local talent.
-Southern Showdown demonstrated that the Southern Hemisphere could provide the kind of wrestling talent calibre that can be appreciated and enjoyed by fans around the world.
+Unlike the U.K. wrestling landscape which does not have a branch of the NJPW training system, Fale Dojo / NJPW New Zealand Dojo, located in Auckland, New Zealand is one of three official Dojo’s of the NJPW regime and covers the whole Southern Hemisphere.
+The Southern Showdown tour of Australia in 2019 showcased Fale Dojo as a driving force that featured graduates and trainers from the Dojo as well as local talent.
+Southern Showdown demonstrated that the Southern Hemisphere could produce the kind of wrestling talent calibre that can be appreciated and enjoyed by fans around the world.
 It can provide a strong platform for future generations thinking of professional wrestling as a career.
 It should be noted however that NXT UK does provide potential opportunities for people to wrestle in the United States by moving to the WWE’s Performance Center, where they will receive further training before wrestling on NXT and a possible opportunity to move onto the main roster.
 However, this is not always a guarantee of success.
 Furthermore, there is the potential risk of having one’s individualism and culture drained out of them in the process of being retooled through the Performance Center in order to make it to NXT.
-The Dojo’s of New Japan are more organic and allow people to maintain more of their own personality, while far greater emphasis is put on being immersed in strong style.
+The Dojo’s of NJPW are more organic and allow people to maintain more of their own personality, while far greater emphasis is put on being immersed in strong style.

-Due to the sporting culture Down Under where Kiwis and Aussies have been playing the game of rugby for generations, the physical contact would allow players from any level to transition their skills to the Fale Dojo training philosophy which will prepare them for NJPW’s strong style.
+Due to the sporting culture Down Under where New Zealanders and Australians have been playing the game of rugby for generations, the physical contact would allow players from any level to transition their skills to the Fale Dojo training philosophy which will prepare them for NJPW’s strong style.
 Fale Dojo’s Toks ‘Bad Luck’ Fale, ‘Switchblade’ Jay White and Toa Henare are examples of this cross-over, all having had previous rugby experience.
 Although rugby has a limited career span at the top level, a career in professional wrestling could potentially last for decades.

 More importantly, an association with NJPW would allow New Zealanders and Australians to maintain their cultural identities both locally and globally.
 For example the cases of Fale, Henare and White, whose different Kiwi accents are uncompromised in Japan.
-The diverse cultures that exist in New Zealand also highlight the authenticity of NZ’s multi-layered identity.
+The diverse cultures that exist in New Zealand also highlight the authenticity of NZ’s rich and multi-layered identity.

 The addition of Australia’s Gino Gambino to NJPW’s English commentary has furthered New Japan’s international appeal, and given New Zealand and Australian viewers a ‘voice’ they can relate to.
 These voices are important to New Japan Pro-Wrestling as they endeavour to reach out to more English speaking viewers.

-Toks Fale / Fale Dojo:
+Toks Fale / Fale Dojo/NJPW New Zealand Dojo:

 The purpose of becoming an ally to New Japan Pro-Wrestling is so that we do not lose touch of our national identity and have control of how New Zealanders should be portrayed throughout the wrestling world.
 In addition, as an ally, NZ wrestling wouldn’t be governed by an outsider, rather the benchmark has already been established by NZ’s own Toks Fale, a respected member of the international wrestling community and the first foreigner to graduate from the New Japan Dojo.
 Fale showed good intuition early on as he was influential in endorsing White, Henare and Sho Tanaka to the NJPW Dojo, and such world-class leadership and hands-on experience is readily available to New Zealanders who are serious to pursue formal training at Fale Dojo.